jon-harper/clockmaker-project/docs/wiring/single.md

 | GND      | 2      | K ![black][black] |

 - Typical AWG: 20
-- Common Termination: screw terminals or Molex Micro Fit 3.
+- Common Termination: screw post terminals or Molex Micro Fit 3.
 - Notes:
     - Polarity does not matter.
     - Many JST connectors are limited to 3 amperes.
 This may be insufficient after derating for parallel conductors (and ambient temperature for enclosed printers).